arshilvahora1610/News-using-react/README.md

 The News App has the following features:

-- Browse and search for news articles from a variety of sources.
 - View the latest news articles or filter by category.
 - Click on an article to read the full story on the source's website.